Internet Guide for Low & Fixed Incomes

 Frontier Lifeline Program

 Frontier is committed to supporting qualified individuals pay for select internet or phone services with Frontier Lifeline.
 If you don’t already have voice services with Frontier, but you have standalone internet access, you may qualify for the Lifeline discount.
-Discount amount varies by state, so visit Frontier’s website and search for your state to start.
+The discount amount varies by state, so visit Frontier’s website and search for your state to start.

 Similar to Cox, Mediacom offers discounted internet (25 Mbps) at $9.95 per month.
 If Mediacom internet service is available in your area, you must have at least one student in grades K-12 living at home, or a child participating in the NSLP.
 Learn more about Mediacom Connect2Compete and find out if you’re eligible.